makersacademy/bowling-challenge/README.md

 ### Game record

 Each frame is stored as an array and the game record is an array of 10 frames.
 A specific frame can be search by using the index number of the frame `index = frameNo - 1` in the game record.
 Not the best approch to complete the task:
-- Many (too many?) validations to ensure the reqired frame exist to avoid `undefine` error
+- Many (too many?) validations to ensure the required frame exist to avoid `undefine` error
 - `frameNo - 1`, `index + 1`, `index + 2` are all over the code logic:

 ```javascript